beumsk/rpg/README.md

 - first fight intro+tuto against master that we lose as we only have basic attacks?
 - quests in menu?
   - npc as deadSpots => when hitting => dialog screen? and start quest
+- achievements in menu?
+  - kill all kind of monsters, get all chest, stuff, attacks, elements
+- flee a fight?
 - map enigmas?
 - review map to move outside of screen?
 - each learned element would give a new monster to play? (pokemon like with switching monsters)